schrottfabrik/suno-api-python/README.md

 ## Install

-1. Edit the `.env.example` file, rename to `.env` and fill in cookie.
+1. from F12 Network https://clerk.suno.com/v1/client?xxx. fetch Cookie and edit the `.env.example` file, rename to `.env` and fill in cookie.

 2. Start the service
     ```